moveit/moveit_tutorials/doc/pr2_tutorials/planning/src/doc/planning_scene_ros_api_tutorial.rst

 The entire code
 ^^^^^^^^^^^^^^^
-The entire code can be seen :codedir:`here in the moveit_pr2 github project<planning>`.
+The entire code can be seen :codedir:`here in the MoveIt! github project<planning>`.

 Compiling the code
 ^^^^^^^^^^^^^^^^^^